 As I’ve grown older, I’ve become more reflective on life, decisions, my circle of friends, etc. Maybe a better word is nostalgic?!?
 I don’t know.
 How about you?
 Do you find yourself being more nostalgic or reflective?

 I moved to St. Louis in December of 2007 for a job and to be closer to my fiance (now hubby).
 Moving to a larger city and away from Springfield, MO, was exciting.
 St. Louis has so much to offer.
 Right?

-However, it’s been about 2-1/2 years and I’m afraid that St. Louis doesn’t seem to be growing on me — or maybe I’m just not growing on St. Louis.
+However, it’s now been about 2-1/2 years.
+I’m afraid that St. Louis doesn’t seem to be growing on me.
+Or maybe I’m just not growing on St. Louis.
 I’m not sure which of the two seems to fit the situation best.
-I do think that “cities” put a different twist on life, there’s more to do, see, feel, and experience.
+I do think that “cities” put a different twist on life; there’s more to do, see, feel, and experience.

-I never thought I would miss Springfield, but as of late I’m reminded that I had a great thing there — a circle of friends.
+I never thought I would miss Springfield.
+As of late, I’m reminded that I had a great thing there — a circle of friends.
 I know that as we journey through life, people come and go.
 Our circle of friends will continually be changing, for both the good and the bad.

 Don’t walk behind me; I may not lead.
 Don’t walk in front of me; I may not follow.
 Just walk beside me and be my friend.” – Albert Camus